 Almost all travel outside of the United States requires a passport.
-If you are applying for your first passport, you will need to make the application in person; to find the nearest location for applying in person, please visit the Department of State's search page: http://iafdb.travel.state.gov/.
+If you are applying for your first passport, you will need to make the application in person; you can do this at your local post office.
 Passport forms and other information can be found at

 Obtaining a Visa

 Participation in many study abroad programs also requires a visa from the country where you intend to study.
 Your visa acts as your permission to enter the country as a student.
 If you intend to arrive in the country early or stay after your program ends you may need a separate visa for doing that as well.
 Because every country has different visa regulations, it is important for you to verify that you have the right visa to enter for your program and/or stay on as a visitor.
 The Department of State can provide some information on the visa regulations for different countries, but the information is subject to change, so you should always verify the information with the Embassy or Consulate of the country or countries you intend to visit.

 Although many of the summer study abroad programs make travel arrangements for all participants, most of the semester or year abroad programs do not.
 You will need to make travel arrangements well in advance to be sure to have arrival dates that meet the host program requirements.
 Even if you intend to stay in the country you visit for an indeterminate length of time after you finish your program, it is a good idea to get open-ended round trip tickets rather than one-way tickets.
 Many governments require that you have a round trip or onward ticket before entering the country.

 It is a good idea to consult the Department of State's most current Consular Information Sheet by visiting: http://travel.state.gov/travel/travel_1744.html and searching for the country you will be visiting for health related issues and relevant safety advisories.